 Using metadata to visualize the content in your collections

-For example, a car dealership may have tagged their pictures and videos with the model year, manufacturer, model name, color, engine size etc. All this information can be made visual to allow a user to tick off several values and have the archive's content update to reflect his choices.
+For example, a car dealership may have tagged their pictures and videos with the model year, manufacturer, model name, color, engine size, and so on.
+All of this information can be made visual to allow a user to select several values and have the archive's content update to reflect their choices.